 8. Too Soft or Firm for Your Needs

 Mattress shopping is confusing for many, many people.
 It can be difficult to know which type of bed to choose or to decode different manufacturers’ terminology.
 Many mattress complaints stem from beds feeling either too firm or too soft.
 It’s also important to note that most beds with foams will soften slightly over time, so showroom models may not always feel like the bed you receive.
+If you are looking for a mattress that is truly soft but still supportive, check out our post on finding the best soft mattress.

 There is no 100% accurate formula, but generally back sleepers should opt for medium-firm to medium beds, side sleepers medium to plush, and stomach sleepers medium-firm to firm.
 Side and stomach sleepers put pressure on the bed in different areas than back sleepers.
 Softer mattresses allow them to sink into the bed for better spine alignment.